mattrzepecki/tc349/README.txt

-Say I start  writing this
+Say I start  writing this about this lecture